VA Nexus Letters: Why They Matter for Disability Claims

 1. Doctor Credentials – Include the doctor’s name, specialty, board certifications, and ideally a CV to show credibility.

-2. Evidence Reviewed – The doctor should address all records including denials, failed C&P exams, and any other evidence mentioned
+2. Evidence Reviewed – The doctor should address all records including denials, failed C&P exams, and any other evidence mentioned.

 3. Diagnosis – Clearly state a medical condition the patient has and how they reached that conclusion, including tests, exams, and medical literature if relevant.